open-edge-platform/.github/profile/README.md

 # Welcome to the Open Edge Platform GitHub Organization!

-Intel’s Open Edge Platform [(GitHub repository)](https://github.com/open-edge-platform) [(documentation website)](https://docs.openedgeplatform.intel.com/) is a secure, optimized open platform for delivering scalable edge solutions.
+Intel’s Open Edge Platform is a secure, optimized open platform for delivering scalable edge solutions.

 It offers a modular, composable software stack that brings together the open source ecosystem to help you build optimized edge and AI solutions and securely operationalize them with cloud-like capabilities.